doeixd/effectively/README.md

 ## 🚀 Building Intuition: A Getting Started Guide

-At its heart, Effectively is beautifully simple.
+At its heart, Effectively is intuitively simple.
 Let's build your understanding from the ground up.

 #### Step 1: A Task is Just an Async Function